LangUMS/langums/README.md

 | `elapsed_time(Comparison, Quantity)`                            | When a certain amount of time has elapsed.            |
 | More to be added ...                                            |                                                       |

+## Preprocessor

+The LangUMS compiler features a simple preprocessor that functions similarly to the one in C/ C++.
+The preprocessor runs before any actual parsing has occured.

+- `#define KEY VALUE` will add a new macro definition, all further occurences of `KEY` will be replaced with `VALUE`.
+You can override previous definitions by calling `#define` again.
+- `#undef KEY` will remove an already existing macro definition
+- `#include filename` will fetch the contents of `filename` and copy/ paste them at the `#include` point.
+Note that unlike C the filename is not enclosed in quotes `"`.

 ## Limitations

 - You must set Player 8 to a Computer player.
 Also Player 8 has to remain untouched for LangUMS to do its work.
 Doing anything with Player 8 e.g. spawning units will lead to undefined behavior.
 Don't.
 You can use all other players freely.
 Preplaced units for Player 8 are also not allowed.